ehsanshahrabi/leaflet-challenge/README.md

 logic.js: The JavaScript file handles the logic of the application.
 It creates the map, loads the earthquake data from the GeoJSON API, generates the legend, and creates the markers with tooltips.

 ### Usage

-To use this project, follow these steps:
+To use this visualization , follow these steps:

-Clone the repository or download the project files to your local machine.
+Clone the repository or download the files to your local machine.

 Open the index.html file in a web browser.